gravitational/provisioner/README.md

 TELEKUBE_OPS_TOKEN=xxx
 ```

-and manually invoke them with docker:
+then pass it to docker:

 ```
 docker run --rm -it \